Brandoncyu/auth-task-manager-frontend/README.md

 This application allows users to create unique accounts, create multiple task lists, and add individual tasks to the aforementioned lists.
 Users also have the opportunity to mark tasks as "completed" and remove lists and tasks altogether.
 Each set of created lists are uniquely assigned and saved to the user's account, and a username and password will be required to access the information.

-Task Manager uses DOM manipulation, authentication, authorization, axios calls in the front-end design.
+Task Manager uses DOM manipulation, authentication, authorization, and axios calls in the front-end design.
 The front-end is deployed to Surge, while the back-end is deployed to Heroku.

 ## Pages